raysan5/rini/README.md

 If not defined, the library is in header only mode and can be included in other headers or source files without problems.
 But only ONE file should hold the implementation.

-`#define RINI_MAX_CONFIG_CAPACITY`
+`#define RINI_MAX_VALUE_CAPACITY`

-Define the maximum capacity of config data structure, customizable by user.
+Define the maximum capacity of key-value data structure, customizable by user.
 Default value: 32 entries support

 `#define RINI_LINE_COMMENT_DELIMITER`